Michigan Department of Environment, Great Lakes, and Energy: Environment, Great Lakes and Energy

 Gretchen Whitmer's first re-organizational executive order for the department was rejected by the state legislature for eliminating three panels recently created by the legislature.
 Whitmer signed a second order that retained two of those three panels and changed the department's name to Department of Environment, Great Lakes and Energy.
 The second order also created an Office of Climate and Energy, Office of the Clean Water Public Advocate and an Interagency Environmental Justice Response Team, and made various other organizational changes.
 The Office of the Great Lakes was transferred from the Department of Natural Resources.
 The name change and reorganization took effect on April 22, 2019.

 Administration and budget

 The EGLE is headquartered at Constitution Hall in the state capital of Lansing.
 The DEQ operated ten district and field offices, covering a particular group of counties; these offices are located in the following cities Bay City, Cadillac, Gaylord, Grand Rapids, Kalamazoo, Jackson, Lansing, Marquette, Warren, and Detroit.

 Under Michigan Public Act 252 of 2014, the DEQ's budget for fiscal year 2015, which ran from October 1, 2014 to September 30, 2015, was about $502 million.
 In April 2014, Governor Snyder called for this funding to increase the residential recycling rate in Michigan, which stood then at about 14.5 percent.

+MiCorps

+MiCorps, the Michigan Clean Water Corps, is a network of volunteer water monitoring programs in Michigan.
+It was created through an executive order by Governor Jennifer Granholm to assist the Department in collecting and sharing water quality data for use in water resources management and protection programs.